dailybruin/interactive.2014.wake-of-the-storm/chapter-1/through-hell-and-high-water.md

 Some families still live in tents provided by the U.N. refugee agency, which were intended as emergency housing.
 The fading tents were only meant to last six months, and the now-flimsy structures are hot in the morning, cold at night and flood in the rain.

 Others have moved into temporary housing made of woven bamboo sheets.
 The Lacaba family lives in one of these homes now.
 The one-room shack is part of a community of similar housing units that keeps typhoon victims dry and allows them to work on obtaining a permanent home.

+<blockquote>The government is asking, ‘What is your preparation?
+Why so many casualties?
+I turn the question around on them.
+Why does it take more than five days (to get aid) and not from the government, from the NGOs?” <span class="blockquote-attribution">—Gregorio Lantajo Jr. </span></blockquote>

 The government and other organizations provide the land and resources to construct the houses, and the future residents supply the manpower.
 Families must invest 500 hours of labor working on their permanent housing development, a practice known as “sweat equity,” before they are permitted to move in.
 These homes will have bathrooms, and will be made from concrete and wired for electricity.